rooklift/gohalite2/README.md

 At a strategic level there's not much to the bot.
 In most games, the bot acts on these principles:

-* Don't crash our ships into each other.
 * Send new ships to the nearest target, which is either an enemy ship, or a planet that *needs help*, defined as:
   - Not fully docked by us, or:
   - Under threat of attack.